DeviSuhithaChundru/AWS-Projects/Storage/README.md

 **HTML, CSS, JavaScript** – Frontend for the website **🔧 Setup & Deployment Guide**
 **Step 1: Create an Amazon S3 Bucket**
-##1️⃣ Log in to AWS Console
+1️.
+Log in to AWS Console
-2️⃣ Navigate to Amazon S3 → Click on Create Bucket
-3️⃣ Enter a unique Bucket Name (e.g., nextwork-website-projectname) 4️⃣ Choose a Region (closest to your users for better speed) 5️⃣ Disable Block Public Access (Required for public websites) 6️⃣ Click **Create Bucket**
+2️.
+Navigate to Amazon S3 → Click on Create Bucket 3️.Enter a unique Bucket Name (e.g., nextwork-website-projectname) 4️.
+Choose a Region (closest to your users for better speed) 5️.
+Disable Block Public Access (Required for public websites) 6️.
+Click **Create Bucket**

 **Step 2: Enable Static Website Hosting**
 1️⃣ Open the created S3 Bucket